-Some bacteria have become resistant to the antibiotics used to treat them.
+Some bacteria have become resistant to the common antibiotics used to treat them.
 This means the antibiotics can no longer kill those germs.
-Bacteria that resist treatment with more than one antibiotic are called multidrug-resistant organisms (MDROs).
+Bacteria that resist treatment with more than one type of antibiotic are called multidrug-resistant organisms (MDROs).
 MDROs mainly affect people in hospitals and long-term care facilities.
-But they are also spreading among healthy children and adults.
-A person may be a carrier or may have the infection.
+But they have also become more widespread among healthy children and adults.
+A person may be a carrier or may infection from the germ.

 Colonization.
 When a person carries the MDRO bacteria but is healthy, it's called being colonized.
 This person can spread the MDRO to others but has no symptoms of infection .

 Infection.
-When a person gets sick because of the bacteria, it's called being infected with the MDRO.
+When a person gets sick because of the bacteria, it's said that they are infected with the MDRO.
 This person can also spread the MDRO to others.
 If not treated properly, MDRO infections can be very serious and even cause death.

-MDROs are caused by the misuse of medicines that treat bacterial infections (antibiotics).
-Misuse is when antibiotics are taken longer than necessary.
-It also happens when they are not taken long enough, or taken when they are not needed.
+MDROs are mainly caused by the misuse of medicines that treat bacterial infections (antibiotics).
+Misuse is when antibiotics are taken when not necessary.
+It may happen when they are not taken long enough, or taken when they are not needed.
+It may happen from antibiotics being fed in large quantities to animals raised for consumption, such as chicken and cattle.
+Antibiotics are used to keep the animals healthy and treat E-coli infections.
 At first, only a few bacteria may survive treatment with an antibiotic.
 But the more often antibiotics are used, the more likely it is that resistant bacteria will develop.